 5. Natural insect repellents like essential oils

 You find a plethora of essential oils in the market to naturally repel mosquitoes and other insects.
 They are usually sold dissolved in a topical ointment base and prove to be DEET-free insect repellent for babies.
 Several homemade and Ayurvedic insect repellents also use essential oils.
-Although they are natural, they may not be safe for babies.
+Although they are natural plant oils, they may not be safe for babies.
 For example, one of the most common essential oil used in mosquito repellents is lemon eucalyptus oil and its synthetic variant is PMD.
-The US Centers for Disease Control and Prevention (CDC) states that it must not be used on the skin of children below three years of age (10).
+The US Centers for Disease Control and Prevention (CDC) states that oil of lemon eucalyptus must not be used on the skin of children below three years of age (9).
 It is mainly because their skin is underdeveloped to handle the natural chemical compositions of the oil.

-There are also other essential oils like cedar, lemongrass (known as citronella oil) and rosemary.
+There are also other essential oils like citrus oils, cedar, lemongrass (known as citronella oil), and rosemary.
 But consumer study of over-the-counter essential oil-based insect repellent lotions found that these essential oils were ineffective in protecting against insects with the exception of lemon eucalyptus oil.
 Even if they offer protection, it is for a little time.
-Essential oils, in general, provide protection against insects for no greater than two hours (11).
+Essential oils, in general, provide protection against insects for no greater than two hours (10).
+Refrain from using these oils in combination with other ingredients such as witch hazel or vanilla extract to make a natural mosquito repellent spray or baby oil as it may not be safe for the baby.

 Verdict: Safe or not safe depends on various factors including the type of essential oil, mode of application (on skin or through spray) and whether the baby is sensitive to essential oils or not.
 Lemon eucalyptus oil should not be used for children below three years of age, as mentioned earlier.
 The synthetic version of lemon eucalyptus oil called PMD (p-Menthane-3,8-diol) is commonly found in anti-mosquito wipes for babies.
 It has the same properties as the natural version; therefore, it can be a potential allergen.